 A Comprehensive Guide to the DVSA Part 3 Standards Check: Understanding Competencies for Success

 To achieve a passing score, instructors must demonstrate satisfactory expertise in all three main competencies, ensuring they can provide structured, safe, and effective learning experiences.
-My experience as a Trainer has resulted in me trying to simplify, to remove the confusion about what is required by a PDI or ADI sitting this test.
+My experience as a trainer has resulted in me trying to simplify and remove the confusion about what is required by a PDI or ADI sitting this test.
 Without listing each of the 17 competencies you will be assessed on, I will focus on the three main key areas.

 Overview of the DVSA Part 3 Standards Check